The-alpha-male/The-alpha-male/README.md

 # Hi there 👋, I am Ronny Munene
-## Data Science and Software engineering
+## Data Science and Software engineering.

 I am interested in Software Engineering and Data Science.
 I am a Computer Science graduate who is always willing to learn.